wb14123/blog/jekyll/_posts/2013-05-15-Recent-Works.markdown

 ## New Languages

-There are also other things.
 I learned Go and write a simple application to fetch Weibo data.
 And I'm thinking about to learn erlang.
 It is said to be designed for the "concurrent world".
 I have write some node.js code these days, and have some more thoughts about asynchronous and concurrence.
 They are a little mystery for me in the past.
 But after read some Linux kernel code and learn some new languages, I feel like I'm lifting the veil.

 ## D&D